semgrep/semgrep/doc/README.md

 You can use Visual Studio Code \(vscode\) to edit the code of Semgrep.
 The [reason-vscode](https://marketplace.visualstudio.com/items?itemName=jaredly.reason-vscode) Marketplace extension adds support for OCaml/Reason.

-The OCaml and Reason IDE extension by David Morrison is another valid extension, but it seems not as actively maintained as reason-vscode.
+The [OCaml and Reason IDE extension](https://github.com/reasonml-editor/vscode-reasonml) by @freebroccolo is another valid extension, but it seems not as actively maintained as reason-vscode.

 The source of Semgrep contains also a .vscode/ directory at its root containing a task file to automatically build Semgrep from vscode.